Randers HK

-Randers HK was a women's handball club based in Randers, Denmark.
-They competed in the Bambusa Kvindeligaen and played their home matches in Arena Randers.
+Randers HK is a women's handball club based in Randers, Denmark.
+They competes in the Danish 1st Division for the 2024/25 season and plays their home matches in Arena Randers.

-In November 2022, the club decided to declare itself bankrupt after failing to raise over DKK 5 million.
-The club was then withdrawn from the league, with immediately effect.

 History

 Randers HK was founded in 1996 as a collaborative effort between several smaller clubs from the Randers Municipality to create a handball team that could represent the region at the top level.

 In 2000, they reached the final of the Women's EHF Challenge Cup.
+In 2002 they won their first medal in domestic championship a bronzemedal finishing third.

-The season 2009/2010 was the greatest from the history of the club, Randers HK finishing runner-up in the domestic championship GuldBageren Ligaen and winning the Women's EHF Cup.
+The season 2009/2010 was the greatest in the history of the club, Randers HK finishing runner-up in the domestic championship GuldBageren Ligaen and winning the Women's EHF Cup.
 In 2011/2012, they finally won the Danish Championship.
 In 2016, they lifted the Danish Cup trophy.

-In 2017, the club started 'from scratch', rebuilding the club from the foundations.
-The club has strengthened its organisation and now appears, on all fronts, equipped to continue the journey towards new goals and sporting success.
+In November 2022, the club decided to declare itself bankrupt after failing to raise over DKK 5 million.
+The club was then withdrawn from the league with immediate effect.
+However, the club managed to restart in the 2nd division.
+For the 2024/25 season, the club played in the 1st Division, but they were relegated immediately the season after.